rbp28668/SkyEchoBridge/FlarmMerge/readme.md

 (which has some near-real-time constraints to deal with serial data) from the core SkyEchoBridge code.
 Using named pipes makes deploying this optional and avoids the program having to fork.

+Note - the SkyEcho2 program needs to be run with the --pipe option to send the data through the named pipe e.g.

+`./SkyEcho2 --pipe /opt/sky_echo/sky_echo_fifo`

 ## FLARM
 Note FLARM is a trademark of: